Watch the Video above to see proof of the return of Bank On Yourself (then click on the icon in the lower right to enlarge)

 So we then demonstrate – using a calculator so you can see it right on the video – that you’d actually have to get 8.84% in a taxable account to equal the return of the Bank On Yourself policy.

-That’s because it’s possible to access both your principle AND growth in a Bank On Yourself-type policy with NO taxes due, under current tax law.
+That’s because it’s possible to access both your principal AND growth in a Bank On Yourself-type policy with NO taxes due, under current tax law.
 (That’s just one tax advantage the Bank On Yourself method enjoys.
 Learn about five tax advantages of Bank On Yourself here.)

 But We’re STILL Not Comparing Apples to Apples, Because…